p-adema/info-vis/docs/work-distribution.md

 ## Wim

-Wim participated in improving the graphs.
-He was also responsible for creating the basis of the storyline and helped further improve the storyline during the project.
+Wim participated in improving the graphs and was mainly responsible for creating a strong basis of the storyline.
+Furthermore, he looked into several research papers that support the perspectives and continued to assist on the storyline during the project.

 ## Aize

-Aize participated in the making of the graphs and helped present the project during peer feedback.
+Aize contributed to the development of the graphs and presented the project during peer feedback.
 The work distribution was also written by Aize.